CBI searches TMC MLA's residence, probing school jobs scam | Law-Order

 CBI officials also raided the residence of Saha's assistant.

-Saha is the fourth TMC legislator to be questioned in the ongoing pobe.
+Saha is the fourth TMC legislator to be questioned in the ongoing probe.

+Incidentally, Saha was also earlier interrogated by the Anti Corruption Branch of West Bengal police.

+On Tuesday, the Calcutta High Court ordered the CBI to take over the investigation.

 The CBI officer also claimed that several important documents have been recovered from Mollah's house.